 If the customer files a lawsuit that claims that the business owner was responsible for the injury, general liability insurance could help cover attorney costs, court fees and settlements.

 Cleaning and construction companies can upgrade their general liability insurance with optional tools and equipment coverage.
 If business gear is lost, stolen or damaged, this add-on can help pay to replace or repair it.

 Washington state requires most companies with employees to carry workers’ compensation insurance.
 When staff members get hurt on the job, it can help pay for medical expenses and lost wages while they recover.

 Here’s how workers’ comp coverage might help protect a small business in Washington:

-Commercial auto coverage helps pay for damages if you or an employee has an accident in a company-owned vehicle.
+Businesses that own vehicles in Washington will want commercial auto insurance.
+It can help pay for damages if you or an employee has an accident in a company-owned vehicle.